 You get to a place where you don’t give a rat’s @$$ what anyone thinks anymore.
 Not that you have no fear at all.
 You do.
 Just enough to make telling your story that much more authentic.

 You might wonder why you worried for so long.
-Feared the reaction.
+Do you fear the reaction?
 But what happens when you do tell it?
 People express support.
-And there may be someone who doesn’t but usually they are the minority drowned out by all the ones who are grateful you told your truth.
+And there may be someone who doesn’t but usually, they are the minority drowned out by all the ones who are grateful you told your truth.

 That’s when you know it’s time to tell your story.